São Pedro de Alcântara Viewpoint Guide

 Elevador da Glória, Lisbon’s iconic funicular, has been used since 1885.
 It offers a fast and convenient journey up the steep hill with charming views of the narrow streets below.

-Here are the best things to do in Lisbon In July 2024
+Here are the best things to do in Lisbon in February 2026

-I’ll send you a list of the best things to do in July and every month moving forward from today.
+I’ll send you a list of the best things to do in February and every month thereafter.

-It’ll be based on my personal experience of living and traveling around Lisbon.
-A lot of hidden gems.
+It’s based on my personal experience of living and traveling around Lisbon for years.
+I’m sharing many hidden gems.

 Privacy PolicyPrivacy Policy